RohitRajendran/components/README.md

 While there are always going to be special cases, the following guidelines should be considered when contributing to the library.

-1. Carefully scope CSS to the component to prevent side effects.
 2. Do not include margins on the individual components by default.
 3. Create strong PropTypes for all props on all components, even if that necessitates custom PropTypes.
 4. Comment each PropType, this will allow for React doc gen to properly document what each one does.